dxas90/statsdbench/README.md

 Benchmark of Go statsd clients

+The comparison is not entirely fair.
+Some libraries do client side buffering.
+Some does aggregation of counter values. gone/metric does both.

 ```
 $ go test -bench . -benchmem -benchtime=5s
 BenchmarkGoneS-4      	50000000	       213 ns/op	       0 B/op	       0 allocs/op